-Cholesterol credit trades high animal fat foods for those that lower your LDL.
+Cholesterol credit trades high animal-fat foods for those that lower our LDL.

 Shall we have some fun?
-Let's define a cholesterol credit as a term for a permit representing the right for you to enjoy some rich fatty food; a double thick milkshake, a T-bone steak, egg and chips perhaps.
-Or a cheese-burger and beer or two might be more relevant to an adult male.
+Let's define a "cholesterol credit" as a term for a permit representing the right for you to enjoy some rich fatty food; a double thick milkshake, a T-bone steak or egg and chips perhaps.
+Or a cheese burger and beer or two might be more relevant to an adult male.
 For me it must include a good dollop of butter on a new potato.

 So, what are carbon credits?